WebberZone/better-search/readme.txt

 * Features:
 	* New interface in the admin area to view popular searches.
 You can also delete the search results from this page
 	* New setting *Number format count* under General to turn on/off the number formating of the search count
+	* New setting *Exclude Categories* to exclude posts that belong to certain categories

 * Bug fixes:
 	* Options with checkboxes that haven't been saved in the database should display correctly